 THIS IS WHERE THE TWIST COMES IN

-She would then come to understand her Alaskan crossing was more than she had ever imagined - it had crossed inter-generational and multi-dimensional boundaries as well.
+She would then understand that her Alaskan crossing was more than she had ever imagined - it had also crossed inter-generational and multi-dimensional boundaries.

-Her biological great grandfather, Frederick Funston, had embarked upon an Alaskan trek on her birthday, April 10th, and snowshoed down the frozen Yukon River.
-Along the way he shot and killed a sled dog to eat because he was starving and built an 18 ft. long canoe to complete his 1,500 mile Alaskan crossing -- exactly one hundred years before in 1894 AND at the exact same age.
+Her biological great-grandfather, Frederick Funston, had embarked upon an Alaskan trek on her birthday, April 10th, and snowshoed down the frozen Yukon River.
+Along the way, he shot and killed a sled dog to eat because he was starving and built an 18 ft. long canoe to complete his 1,500-mile Alaskan crossing -- precisely one hundred years before in 1894 AND at the exact same age.
 Funston, like Reinette, was 27 and turned 28 along the way.

 This was too coincidental to be ignored.